 By 1990 I decided that in order to make Leathersmith Designs successful in the long run, it needed equipment for production orders.
 Leathersmith Designs had also outgrown the basement leather shop.
 An additional building was built on my parents' property for holding leather machinery.
 During that year and following years, I travelled to Montreal and New York to buy and learn how to use leather machinery for larger production leather orders.

-Jamie & Gerald constructing an addtional workshop building for leather machinery.
+Jamie & Gerald constructing an additional workshop building for leather machinery.

 Gerald cutting leather shapes with the clicker press in the new leather shop.

 I met the love of my life, Gail in the late 1980's and we married a few years later.
 Gail learned how to use some of the leather equipment to work on production orders for corporate customers.
 Together, we sold our handmade leather goods at many craft shows throughout the Maritime provinces.